zhe-ch/ESN-Simulation/c_design/README.md

-# Design files in C code
+# Design Files for C Simulation

-This directory collects a set of design source codes in C.
+This directory collects a list of design cases simulated in C.

+ - c_handwritten/
+ - c_lfp_fixed/